ObsidianToAnki/Obsidian_to_Anki/hap.md

-# Style
-This style is suitable for having the header as the front, and the answer as the back
-# Overall heading
-## Subheading 1
-You're allowed to nest headers within each other
-## Subheading 2
+Q: How do you use this style?
+A: Just like this.

-It'll take the deepest level for the question
+Q: Can the question
-## Subheading 3

-It'll even
-Span over
+run over multiple lines?
+A: Yes, and
+So can the answer

+Q: Does the answer need to be immediately after the question?

-Multiple lines, and ignore preceding whitespace
+A: No, and preceding whitespace will be ignored.

+Q: How is this possible?
+A: The 'magic' of regular expressions!